OctopusDeploy/docs/docs/api-and-integration/octopus.server.exe-command-line/index.md

 position: 9
 ---

-**Octopus.Server.exe** is the executable that runs the Octopus Tentacle instance.
-It includes several helpful commands that allow you to manage the instance some of which are built on top of the [Octopus Deploy HTTP API](/docs/api-and-integration/octopus-rest-api.md).
+**Octopus.Server.exe** is the executable that runs the Octopus Server instance.
+It includes many helpful commands that allow you to manage the instance, including; authentication, configuration, diagnostics and running the service.

 ## Commands {#Octopus.Server.exeCommandLine-Commands}